-Mortality rates used for non-disabled plan member were based on PubG-2010 tables with future mortality improvements using RP-2019 scale applied fully generationally from the Pub-2010 base year of 2010.
+Mortality rates used for non-disabled plan member were based on 106% of PubG-2010 tables with future mortality improvements using MP-2019 scale applied fully generationally from the Pub-2010 base year of 2010.
 Mortality rates used for disabled plan member were based on PubNS-2010 Disabled Retiree Tables.

-The actuarial assumptions used in the valuation were based on the results of the most recent (2018) actuarial experience study.
+The actuarial assumptions used in the valuation were based on the results of the 2018 actuarial experience study first used in the December 31, 2020 valuation.